Oral Health definition

 Oral Health.
 The Contractor shall provide all members under the age of 21 years with all medically necessary dental services including emergency dental services, dental screening, preventive services, therapeutic services and dental appliances in accordance with the AHCCCS Dental Periodicity Schedule.
 The Contractor shall monitor compliance with the AHCCCS Dental Periodicity Schedule for dental screening services.
 The Contractor is required to meet specific utilization rates for members as described in Section D, Paragraph 23, Quality Management and Performance Improvement.
 The Contractor shall ensure that members are notified when dental screenings are due if the member has not been scheduled for a visit.
 If a dental screening is not received by the member, a second notice must be sent.
 Members under the age of 21 may request dental services without referral and may choose a dental provider from the Contractor’s provider network.

-Oral Health means such a standard of health of the teeth, their supporting structures and other tissues of the mouth, and of dental efficiency, as in the case of any patient is reasonable having regard to the need to safeguard his general health;
+Oral Health means such a standard of health of the teeth, their supporting structures and other tissues of the mouth, and of dental efficiency, as is reasonable in the case of any patient, having regard to the need to safeguard the patient’s general health;

 Oral Health has the meaning provided for in OAR 410-141-3500.